burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 # Sugary Spire UNHAM Decompilation
- A shitty Work-in-Progress Decompilation for the Sugary Spire UNHAM Mod (Crunchy Update)
+ A Work-in-Progress Decompilation for the Sugary Spire UNHAM Mod (Crunchy Update)

 This Decomp is not finished, but is Playable, and there are only small issues left

 GameMaker Version Used: 2023.8

 ## Current Progress
-Game does load, and you can get into the Main Menu and even In Game (kinda)
+Game does load, and it is very Playable, but can be laggy

 Things I have Done:
-- Added Enums for Player States, Enemy States, Confetti States, and basically anywhere that needed them
+- Added Enums for Player States, Enemy States, Confetti States, and even Menus
 - Removed duplicated room code
 - Fixed any Variables used as Functions, as UTMT does not support decompiling those
 - Fixed any scripts that failed to decompile or caused memory leaks/crashes, using an unofficial build of UTMT that uses UnderAnalyzer instead of GML Decompiler
 > Unofficial UTMT with UnderAnalyzer: https://nightly.link/UnderminersTeam/UndertaleModTool/actions/artifacts/1814233921.zip

 ## Issues
-- Enemies that should only spawn Post Sugar Rush still load
-- Crash when loading a certain room in Crunchy Construction
-> Issues above only happen when playing the old Demo 1 levels

 - Cotton (Drill) Power-Up doesn't harm any enemy other than the Chocolate Frog
+- Some miscellanous enemies are loaded on room start, even if they should only appear post Sugar Rush
+- scr_player_backtohub (Failing to finish a Level) animation is broken

+> Small Difference: Intro Movement goes too far, but this is barely an issue

 ### Other Shit
 - Issues are described in more detail within the project notes